tomit4/vue_presentation/README.md

 </script>
 ```

-You'll notice right away that we've introduced a new component `<UserCard>`: You'll
+You'll notice right away that we've introduced a new component `<UserCard>`.
+You'll
-also notice we now bring in the onMounted hook.
+also notice we now import the `onMounted()` hook from the Vue library.
 As mentioned earlier, the
 `onMounted()` hook encapsulates custom logic that runs after the component has
-been "mounted", meaning that its virtual DOM nodes have been loaded into the
+been "mounted", meaning that its virtual DOM nodes have been created, loaded into the
-virtual DOM has been created and then inserted into it's parent component's
+virtual DOM, and then inserted into it's parent component's
 virtual DOM.
 If this sounds confusing, don't worry too much about it,
 essentially it simply means it runs whenever this component loads.